TND/webpack-server-runner-plugin/README.md

 ### In your server entry file

 Your server entry file should export the listener function for `http.createServer`.
-This is compatible with Express 4's template project, where `bin/www` imports this listener function from `app.js`.
+This is compatible with Express 4's [Application generator](https://expressjs.com/en/starter/generator.html), where `bin/www` imports this listener function from `app.js`.
 So in Express you should do

 ```js
 const app = express();